SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.12.md

 When you switched from an alarm template with conditions that were not used to an alarm template with identical conditions that were used, in some rare cases, conditional monitoring would incorrectly not get reapplied for the parameters using those conditions.

-#### On DMAs with a MySQL database, alarms based on parameters of type “analog” or “progress” would have an incorrect display value after an element restart \[ID_27715\]
+#### On DMAs with a MySQL database, alarms based on parameters of type 'analog' or 'progress' would have an incorrect display value after an element restart \[ID_27715\]

 On DataMiner Agents using a MySQL database, in some cases, alarms based on parameters with measurement type “analog” or “progress” would have an incorrect display value after an element restart.